 Since property moves have been allowed in mid May 2020 tenants have served notice and we have filled properties in a COVID secure way.

-Where essential repairs are needed, our contractors will liaise with tenants to clarify whether they are in isolation and agree how to ensure all people are comfortable with how the visit is completed.
+Where works are needed our contractors will liaise with tenants to clarify whether they are in isolation or showing symptoms and agree how to ensure all people are comfortable with how the visit is completed.

-There is also the question of periodic safety checks required by Law e.g. gas safety certificates.
-We continue to try and arrange these.
-However most are delayed as most tenants refuse to have the work done until things return to normal.
+We continue to arrange the periodic safety checks required by Law e.g. gas safety certificates.
+However a few are delayed as tenants refuse to have the work done until they are comfortable having someone in their home.
 Provided we can demonstrate we have attempted to arrange this work, your obligations as a landlord have been properly discharged.
 Obviously there will be a catch up when things return to normal.

 If you have any thoughts or concerns about the items on this page or other questions we have not covered, then please get in touch on [email protected]